 Finally, skip one more node on the top if you have one and cut 1cm (~3/8″) above it, forming the handle.

 To use the scoop, immerse the bottom in the bucket until the water rushes in the intake and then lift straight up and over the anvil while the water streams from the outlet.
-A variation of this design include making the intake a smaller round hole so that you can stop the flow by plugging it with your thumb.
+A variation of this design include making the intake a smaller rounded hole so that you can stop the flow by plugging it with your finger or thumb.
 Another is to turn it over and make another scoop from the handle end with a different sized outlet hole so you have two flow rates available (eg, a larger one for dousing the anvil between heats and a smaller one for applying directly to a large workpiece during forging).
 Some smiths use a small reclaimed drinking water PET bottle with a hole drilled in the top as a squeeze version of the scoop, though these must be opened and filled when they are empty.